Alan Bradley: [about the digitizing laser] Great. Can it send me to Hawaii?

 Alan Bradley: I hope you don't think it's me.
 I don't even balance my checkbook on downtime.
 I have an abacus at home for that.

 Kevin Flynn: [frustrated] Damn recognizer.
-It just goes straight.
+Just go straight!
 I gotta get to that I/O tower.

 Kevin Flynn: Hey Ram, what were you, you know, before?